Zeugwerk/Testbench/README.md

      END_VAR
      ```

+     where `assertions` gives access to a large variety of checks (`EqualsDint`, `IsTrue`, `EqualsArray2dLreal`, ...).

-     or, for more simple tests with only 1 assertion
+     Alternatively, for more simple tests with only 1 assertion
      ``` st
      METHOD Test_<NAME OF THE TEST>
      VAR_OUTPUT